Explainer: A new COVID variant

 “We’re just now starting to learn even where the virus has already spread to.”

-It’s not clear how widespread B1.1.529 is yet.
+It’s not clear how widespread the Omicron variant is yet.
 South Africa yesterday reported 22 confirmed cases, and cases of COVID overall have risen significantly in the country over the past fortnight, particularly in the province of Gauteng, where the variant was detected.

 B1.1.529 has also been detected in Botswana and Hong Kong, and while it’s not yet been reported anywhere else, it could be spreading undetected.

-Note: This article first ran on Friday, November 26, and has been updated as the situation evolves.